 A close fitting top or tank camisole worn under an open front jacket will help to disguise a full bustline.

 Use shoulder pads to widen the shoulders and balance out the size of the breast.
 Even a small pad will visibly reduce the size of the breasts.

 In fact, in

-many cases it makes it possible to actually be able to wear something like a t-shirt ra.
+many cases it makes it possible to actually be able to wear something as simple as a t-shirt which can be all revealing.
 Just make sure that you have a generous enough fit without it being baggy.

 Use a little Velcro on shoulder

 pads so that you can pop them in and out of any outfit as needed.
 For

 example, if you were wearing a t-shirt and a jacket, you wouldn't want

 to wear them with both.
 We're not aiming to reproduce the Dallas look.

 You can stitch in a better quality pad for permanence in a soft jacket.